sophielrt/Pokemon_Top_Trumps/README.md

 - CSS-Tricks - Chris Coyier (Centering Modal)

 ### README File
-- Design Choices Board (Made on Canva with template by Salbine B)
+- Design Choices Board (Made on Canva with template by Salbine B. Pokemon Font by FontGet used and Pokemon GB Font by Jackster Productions. used photo by Giorgio Trovato accessed via [unsplash](https://unsplash.com/photos/a-pile-of-pokemon-trading-cards-sitting-on-top-of-each-other-I7ipAK_JggQ).)
 - Project Planning - Gantt Chart (Made on Canva with template and elements.
-Pokemon Font by FontGet used for the title)
+Pokemon Font by FontGet used for the title.)
 - Project Planning - Flow Chart (Made on Canva with template and elements.
+Pokemon Font by FontGet used for the title.)
-Pokemon Font by FontGet used for the title)
+- Website Mockups - (Made on Canva used elements.
+Pokemon Font by FontGet used for the title.)

 ### Inspiration
 - [Dribble](https://dribbble.com/shots/8512308-Snorlax-404-Error-Page-Daily-UI-008) ImHighOnCoffee (404.html)